micmejia/bible-dump/NKJV/Matthew/Matt 3.md

 But Jesus answered and said to him, "Permit _it to be so_ now, for thus it is fitting for us to fulfill all righteousness."
 Then he allowed Him.

 ###### 16
-When He had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and [^b]He saw the Spirit of God descending like a dove and alighting upon Him.
+When He had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and alighting upon Him.

 ###### 17
 And suddenly a voice _came_ from heaven, saying, "This is My beloved Son, in whom I am well pleased."